Table of Contents

 - PA view is performed while standing and in full inspiration.
 It examines the lungs, bony thoracic cavity, mediastinum, and great vessels.

-- The lateral view is performed in erect left lateral position, for locating suspected lung lesions.
+- The lateral view is performed in an erect left lateral position, for locating suspected lung lesions.

 Types of Opacities

 Lung abnormalities mostly present as “opacities” due to increased densities.
 Opacities can be divided into four types:

-- Consolidation: A pathologic process which leads to accumulation of fluid, pus, blood or cells (including tumor cells) or other substances in the air sacs.
+- Consolidation: A pathologic process that leads to accumulation of fluid, pus, blood or cells (including tumor cells) or other substances in the air sacs.
 Pneumonia is the most common example of consolidation.

 - Interstitial changes: Changes seen in the supporting tissue of the lung parenchyma